ibadrather/ibadrather.github.io/README.md

   - Localisation: In this project, I learnt to utilize ROS AMCL package to accurately localize a mobile robot inside a map in the
 Gazebo simulation environments.

-- **Deep Learning Related Projects**
-Worked on various Deep Learning Related Projects from time to time:
+- **Deep Learning Related Projects**: Worked on various Deep Learning Related Projects from time to time:
   - Multi-variate Time Series analysis for forecasting.
   - Multi-variate Time Series analysis for classification
   - CNNs for classification